scvolabs/scvolabs-website/index.md

 You'll need to be entrepreneurial, a great team player, and passionate about the creative application of technology, data and the internet to solve social problems.

-In return you'll get to work with like-minded people on challenging projects that will make a real difference to people's lives.
+In return you'll get to work with like-minded peers on challenging projects that will make a real difference to people's lives.

-We're hiring people with expertise in:
+We'll be hiring people with expertise in:

 - Data architecture and analytics
 - Mobile-first web development